adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/04-views-and-templates.md

 [/tip]

-As you can experience, the syntax of conditionals is very close to Javascript.
-Infact, one of the goals of Edge is to stay closer to the Javascript syntax for smaller learning curve.
+As you can experience, the syntax of conditionals is very close to JavaScript.
+Infact, one of the goals of Edge is to stay closer to the JavaScript syntax for smaller learning curve.

 Edge also has `@unless` tag, which is opossite of `@if` tag.
 Sometimes writing `unless` feels more natural than writing a `negative if`.